- Search The Registry

-Elmer Chester Snowden was born in Baltimore, MD. to Gertrude Snowden, and had a brother, James.
-His mother worked as a laundress, but by the time of the 1917 World War I draft registration of 1917, a month before his 17th birthday, he was already listing his occupation as "musician," while living with his mother and the 1920 Federal Census found him still living at home, employed as a "musician in a dance hall."
+Elmer Chester Snowden was born in Baltimore, MD., to Gertrude Snowden and had a brother, James.
+His mother worked as a laundress, but by the time of the 1917 World War I draft registration of 1917, a month before his 17th birthday, he was already listing his occupation as a "musician" while living with his mother.
+The 1920 Federal Census found him still living at home, employed as a "musician in a dance hall."
 Snowden was a banjoist and the original leader of the Washingtonians, a group he brought to New York City from the capital in 1923.

-He continued to play throughout the 30s, 40s and 50s, but was far from the limelight.
-After a dispute with the musicians' union in New York, he moved to Philadelphia, where he taught music, counting among his pupil’s pianist Ray Bryant, his brother, bassist Tommy Bryant, and saxophonist Sahib Shihab (Edmond Gregory).
+He continued to play throughout the 30s, 40s, and 50s but was far from the limelight.
+After a dispute with the musicians' union in New York, he moved to Philadelphia, where he taught music, counting among his pupil's pianist Ray Bryant, his brother, bassist Tommy Bryant, and saxophonist Sahib Shihab (Edmond Gregory).
 Snowden was working as a parking lot attendant in 1959 when Chris Albertson, then a Philadelphia disc jockey, came across him.
-In 1960, Albertson brought Snowden and singer-guitarist Lonnie Johnson together for two Prestige albums, assembled a quartet, it was released on the Fontana and Black Lion labels.
+In 1960, Albertson brought Snowden and singer-guitarist Lonnie Johnson together for two Prestige albums and assembled a quartet; it was released on the Fontana and Black Lion labels.